A blogger friend left me a message saying she wanted to go vegan but doesn't think taking milk from a cow is cruel because there's no bloodshed.

 For those who believe dairy cows are just fine because they don't have to die to give milk, consider this: the average life span of a cow is around 14 years but most dairy cows are slaughtered for their meat around four years of age which is roughly when their worn-out bodies stop producing milk.
 They are crammed into open trailers and driven hundreds of miles to the slaughterhouses, packed in so tight that they can't sit or rest during this, their final journey.
 Many collapse from heat exhaustion and are just left there to die.
 Those who survive will die in a day or two anyway.
 And here's how that happens: when it's time, they will be prodded with forklifts, sprayed in their nostrils with water and dragged with chains to get them into a box where their heads will be lopped off and their bodies carved into meat for steaks, burgers, roasts and whatnot.

-I’m not pulling all this out of my you-know-what– these are cold, hard facts revealed during investigations by animal advocacy groups such as the Humane Society of the United States.
-Watch this video even if you don’t think you have the stomach for it, and then decide if you can stomach any more dairy.
+I'm not pulling all this out of my you-know-what-- these are cold, hard facts revealed during investigations by animal advocacy groups.

 And if all that's not enough, here's something more.
 You know how we've been told that milk is vital for growing strong bones.
 Well, studies by researchers at Yale and Harvard have shown conclusively that people who consume most of their calcium from dairy products break bones twice as easily as those who get their calcium from leafy greens and other calcium-rich vegetable sources.
 Countries like Japan and China, where people consume very little milk, if at all, have the lowest rates of osteoporosis in the world.
 On the other hand countries like India and the United States, which consume lots of dairy, have the world's highest rates of osteoporosis.
 Coincidence?
 I think not.